 Nathan: I often feel like trans and queer issues are treated as a trend rather than an actual issue.
 People never want to talk about the impact this has on people; the difficulties faced by legislation against them, spiralling surgery costs, and medical systems that fail people.

-Heather: It’s important to mention that trans and queer people have always been innovators, trend-setters, and boundary pushers.
+Jesse: It’s important to mention that trans and queer people have always been innovators, trend-setters, and boundary pushers.
 Recently there has been a slight shift in more attention on that.
 Trends are not inherently bad.
 Fashion trends can have such a big impact that trickles down into culture.
 It’s nice that credit is more of a discussion currently.
 However, what is problematic is that queer and trans people will be treated like a tourism destination.
 Cis male photographers have a habit of trying to represent minority groups with no relationship to them and that’s happening now with queer and trans+ people.
 It makes the space feel unsafe, emotionally and physically.
 And then who gets compensated for that type of representation?
 Not the queer community but the cis male photographer.

 How does fashion empower you personally?

-Heather: Fashion allows me to live in my most honest, masculine identity pre-surgery.
+Jesse: Fashion allows me to live in my most honest, masculine identity pre-surgery.